JBDCE/AdventOfCode2023/Readme.md

  - Say yes to whatever it says
  - Add the bin directory to the windows path
  - Open a new terminal and type ```gcc --version``` to check for success

+### Captains log

+16.12.
+After setting things up getting the solution for task 1 of Day1 was a breeze.
+But task 2 gave me a lot of trouble.
+Im stuck having a too low result but the code is working on the shorter input.
+I must be missing something...

+17.12.
+Ah I made a mistake.
+I need to check the std::string.find() function is passed the cursor location to ensure that i get the last digits as well.
+Otherwise I only get the first digit right.
+I got the solution correctly now.
+LL: Set up file input as a comand line argument.
+Recompiling in C++ is a pain otherwise.
+Also maybe I should look into setting up a Makefile?
+Perhaps for some other day.